ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 # System Requirements
 ## OS Requirements
 The developmental version of the scripts has been tested on the Windows 10 systems.
-The scripts should be compatible with Mac, and Linux operating systems because it has used R packages.
+The scripts should be compatible with Mac, and Linux operating systems because it has used R packages which is a compatible software.

 ### Hardware Requirements
 The scripts requires only a standard computer with enough RAM to support the operations defined by a user.
 For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:
+For optimal performance, we recommend a computer with the following specs (same as the computation environment we used):

-RAM: 16+ GB
+RAM: 8+ GB
-CPU: 4+ cores, 3.3+ GHz/core
+CPU: 4+ cores, 3.2+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.
+The runtimes below are generated using a computer with the recommended specs (8 GB RAM, 4 cores@3.2 GHz).

 ### Software Requirements

-Before setting up program testing environment, users should have `R` version 3.4.0 or higher, and several packages set up from CRAN.
+Before setting up script testing environment, users should have `R` version 3.3.2 (which we used) or higher, and several packages set up from CRAN.

 # Installation Guide
 ### Installing R version 3.4.2 on Windows 10